osfanbuff63/muffinhunt-datapack/docs/tags.md

 # This is a list of all tags used by this datapack.
-Do not edit unless you change the tags elsewhere.
+Do not edit unless you change the tags elsewhere

 ## Standard tags, only used on start